Constitution & Rules

-These two sets of rules can only be altered at an EGM/SGM as described in No 9 of the Constitution and in No 4 & No5 of the Rules of the ILFA.
+These three sets of rules can only be altered at an EGM/SGM as described in No 9 of the Constitution and in No 4 & No5 of the Rules of the ILFA.

 The current Constitution, with the date that members accepted amendments, should always be kept on file along with previous constitutions and details of the resolutions that were put to the membership.

 (i) The annual subscription shall be paid to the Honorary Treasurer by 15 February.
 Any member whose annual subscription, including any levies or fees, is unpaid at that date shall no longer be a member of the Association.

 (ii) The committee shall have the power to propose the amount of the annual subscription and to fix the amount of any other levies or fees which may be found necessary.

 (iii) The committee shall have the power to make and enforce Rules to regulate the affairs of the Association, with regard to all size limit on all fish taken and methods of fishing during Trials and Outings organised by the Association.

 (iv) A special General Meeting of the members of the Association may be called at any time by order of the Committee or shall be called on receipt of a requisition signed by at least (7) members of the Association.
 Such order or requisition shall set out, in the form of a proposal, the matter to be discussed and voted upon at such a Special General Meeting.
 The proposal is carried by a majority vote.